 This time I stayed in an Airbnb, but there are a few hotels I still recommend.

 The Ritz-Carlton Millenia is absolutely gorgeous.
-Our friends who travelled with us stayed here for a night after we left and confirmed its just as amazing as ever.
+Our friends who travelled with us stayed here for a night after we left and confirmed it’s just as amazing as ever.
+Book here.

 The York Hotel is a great 4-4.5* option just off Orchard Road.
 It’s not extra fancy but it’s really clean and comfortable, the service is excellent and the rooms are really big.
-A family would fit in a superior twin quite easily.
+A family would fit in a superior twin quite easily and it’s always been a popular option for my family-traveller clients.
+Book here.

 What’s the deal with Airbnb in Singapore?